-You’ve decided you need new bar stools, and you’re going to shop for some.
-Should be pretty simple, right?
+If you need new bar stools and you’re ready to shop for some, it seems like it should be a pretty simple task, right?

-Table, island, and bar heights are typically pretty standard, but always measure to determine exact height.
+Table, island, and bar heights are typically pretty standard, but it’s a good idea to always measure to determine exact height.

 Surface height between 35-39 inches.